How to Buy Property in Mexico: Step-by-Step Guide 2026

 Deposit structure

 Deposit structures range from lower-risk escrow or notario-controlled accounts to high-risk direct seller wire transfers.
+Standard deposits run 5–10% of purchase price, approximately USD 15,000–30,000 on a USD 300,000 condo.
 Escrow and notario accounts provide buyer protection and transaction documentation while direct seller wires create fraud vulnerability and complicate recovery if due diligence failures require deposit return during contingency periods.

 | Practice | Risk level |